MicrosoftDocs/powerbi-docs/powerbi-docs/collaborate-share/service-usage-metrics.md

 * Usage metrics may sometimes undercount activities because of inconsistent network connections, ad blockers, or other issues that can disrupt sending the events from the client.
 * Certain types of views aren't included in usage metrics, as described earlier in this article.
 * Usage metrics may sometimes overcount activities, in situations where the client refreshes without the need for a request being sent back to the Power BI service.
-For example, switching report pages does not issue a request a report load to the server sicne the page definition is already in the browser.
-Another
+For example, switching report pages doesn't issue a request a report load to the server since the page definition is already in the browser.
 * Sharing is disabled for the usage metrics report.
 To give people read access to the report, you first need to give them access to the workspace.

 ### Discrepancies between REST APIs and usage metrics